simallworld/Counter-app/README.md

 # Counter-app

 Building basic Counter Application and try to test it using Jest land related libraries.
+And implemented useQuery for get some data from an api and populated it in the UI.

 ## Deployes Link-

 https://counter-app-tawny-omega.vercel.app/

 ## Steps for Testing in Jest + Dependencies